isabella232/deco-docs/integrations/maker-vaults.md

 * Fully fixed stability fee with no upper limits.
 Once purchased, the token issued by Deco and MakerDAO can offset the stability fee up to any increase.
 * Vault owners do not have to make any changes to their vault ownership or management.
-* Opens up an additional source of profits in the form of `fixed-rate risk premium` for MakerDAO and gives it the ability to upsell a new product to the largest vault owners and future RWA vaults who also tend to borrow at scale.
+* Opens up an additional source of profits in the form of `fixed-rate premium` for MakerDAO and gives it the ability to upsell a new product to the largest vault owners and future RWA vaults who also tend to borrow at scale.
 * Vault owner stickiness is vastly improved, especially for the largest vaults, since they have prepaid their stability fees as well as locked in a fixed stability fee for a term.
 * Integration with Gnosis Auction Protocol V2 to discover rates and perform large sales competitively and transparently.
 * Need not find buyers for Zeros issued to be able to sell Claims.
+* For the first time, MakerDAO has a tool to discover the stability fee vault owners are willing to pay by analyzing the CLAIM-FEE token sale data.